-Service Name: Respite

-Provide r Category:

-Agency

-Provide

-Public I CF/IID
+Public ICF/IID

-Provide r Qualifications

-Lic ense (specify):
+Provider Qualifications License (specify):

-st be licensed by the Delaware Division of Health Care Quality as a nursing facility.
+Must be licensed by the Delaware Division of Health Care Quality as a nursing facility.
+Certificate (specify):

-Cei tificate (specify):

-Mı ast be certified by the Delaware Division of Health Care Quality as meeting the federal qualifications

-an Intermediate Care Facility for Individuals with Intellectual Disabilities.
+Must be certified by the Delaware Division of Health Care Quality as meeting the federal qualifications of an Intermediate Care Facility for Individuals with Intellectual Disabilities.

-er Standard (specify):

-Mu st be owned or operated by a government entity
+Must be owned or operated by a government entity

-Verifica tion of Provider Qualifications

-Ent ity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-ТЬ e DDDS Authorized Provider Committee

-rre quency of Verification:

-An nually

-•

-A dia Ca Dandiain and Camina

-Apper dix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-~

-vice Type: Statutory Service

-Ser vice Name: Respite

-Provide Category:

-Agency

-Provide r Type:

-Darcona Attendant Services Agency (PASA)
+Personal Attendant Services Agency (PASA)

-r Qualifications

-ense (specify):

-Lic is (specify).

-Sta te Personal Attendant Services Agency License from the Delaware Office of Health Care Quality per

-laware Administrative Code Title 16, section 3345 Personal Assistance Services Agencies
+State Personal Attendant Services Agency License from the Delaware Office of Health Care Quality per Delaware Administrative Code Title 16, section 4469 Personal Assistance Services Agencies

-tificate (specify):

-Oth ner Standard (specify):

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-The DDDS Authorized Provider Committee

-Frequency of Verification:

-Annually

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service

-Service Name: Respite

-Provider Category:

-Agency

-Provider Type:

 Shared Living Provider

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

 Must meet the DDDS Standards for Shared Living as specified in the DDDS Provider Standards for Home and Community Based Services.

+Home Health Agency

+State Personal Attendant Services Agency License from the Delaware Office of Health Care Quality per Delaware Administrative Code Title 16, section 4410 Skilled Home Health Agencies (Licensed) or 4406 Home Health Agencies-Aide Only (Licensure).

 Verification of Provider Qualifications Entity Responsible for Verification:

-Delaware Division of Developmental Disabilities Services

-Frequency of Verification:

-Annually

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service

-Service Name: Respite

-Provider Category:

-Agency

-Provider Type:
+Agency Provider Type:

-Home Health Agency

-Pro vider Ona lifica tions 110 viuci Oua. шиа uons

-License (specify) : --------- ----------- ---

-State Personal Attendant Services Agency License from the Delaware Office of Health Care Quality per

-Delaware Administrative Code Title 16, section 4410 Skilled Home Health Agencies (Licensed) or 44 Home Health Agencies-Aide Only (Licensure).

-Certificate (specify):

-Certificate (specify).

-Other Standard (specify):

-Other Standard (specify):

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-The DDDS Authorized Provider Committee

-Frequency of Verification:

-Annually

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-o 1/0 3.110 (late) Specifications for Sel vice

-Service Type: Statutory Service

-Service Name: Respite

-Provider Category:

-Agency

-rovider Type:

 DDDS Residential Habilitation Agency

-Provider Qualifications

-License (specify):

-Neighborhood Group Homes physically located in Delaware must meet all Delaware Regulations for Neighborhood Homes for Persons with Developmental Disabilities in accordance with 16 Delaware

-Code, Chapter 11.
-Facilities operated in another state must be licensed or certified by the state agency

-designated to perform that function in each state.
+Neighborhood Group Homes physically located in Delaware must meet all Delaware Regulations for Neighborhood Homes for Persons with Developmental Disabilities in accordance with 16 Delaware Code, Chapter 11.
+Facilities operated in another state must be licensed or certified by the state agency designated to perform that function in each state.

-Certificate (specify):

 Must be credentialed by the Division of Developmental Disabilities as a qualified provider of Residential Habilitation.

 Must meet the DDDS Standards for Community Living Arrangements or Neighborhood Group Homes as specified in the DDDS Provider Standards for Home and Community Based Services.

 Out of state providers must submit evidence of satisfactory licensure or certification by the state agency designated to perform that function.

-Verification of Provider Qualifications Entity Responsible for Verification: Delaware Division of Developmental Disabilities Services Frequency of Verification: Annually Appendix C: Participant Services C-1/C-3: Service Specification State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Statutory Service Service: Supported Employment Alternate Service Title (if any): Supported Employment - Individual HCBS Taxonomy: Category 1: Sub-Category 1: 03 Supported Employment 03021 ongoing supported employment, individual Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4:
+Delaware Division of Developmental Disabilities Services Frequency of Verification:

+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Servi ice T ype: Ctot .
+0.

+Statutory Service

+Supported Employment

+Supported Employment - Individual

+Category 1: Sub-Category 1:

+03 Supported Employment 03021 ongoing supported employment, individual

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The service specifications have been modified.
+Service is not included in the approved waiver.